Gridstone/RxStore/README.md

 By design, RxStore lets you use whatever serialization format you prefer, so long as you provide a valid [`Converter`][5].
 Converters for [Gson][6] and [Jackson][7] are provided out of the box, and pull requests for more are always welcome!

-The other advantaged of RxStore is that RxJava helps alleviate some threading concerns when reading and writing to disk, and allows for some pretty nifty method chaining once the operation completes.
+The other advantage of RxStore is that RxJava helps alleviate some threading concerns when reading and writing to disk, and allows for some pretty nifty method chaining once the operation completes.

 Usage
 -----